-This card is also 3D ready, it can support any and every 3D game and application.
-Moreover, the NVIDIA PhysX engine helps in computing how objects would move around in space in real-time and this means they need for pre-animating rendered objects from programs is eliminated.
+This card is also 3D-ready, it can support any and every 3D game and application.
+Moreover, the NVIDIA PhysX engine helps in computing how objects would move around in space in real-time and this means the need for pre-animating rendered objects from programs is eliminated.

 Without having to look for bloated programs for an unrealistic “canned animation” vibe you can simply rely on your GPU with its incredible processing power.
 This feature also helps designers and engineers a great deal in creating more detailed objects with GT 710 as a part of their system.

 The Adaptive V-Sync is another interesting feature by NVIDIA which is used to minimize tearing or stuttering on the screen simply by monitoring the frame rates at it and then adjusting according to need.
 GT 710 also features the new OC GURU II which has an intuitive user inter for easy and direct driver updates, modification of important settings, and updating the BIOS.
 Monitor voltage, clock speed, OSD setting, and fan performance in real-time.

 - OC GURU II user interface

 - 2 GB DDRR5 memory

 - Insufficient instructions for installation

 This budget graphics card is produced or built on a 40 nm manufacturing process unit and has 80 stream processors, 8 texture units, and 4 color ROPs.
 The Radeon HD 5450 has a GDDR3 memory of 1 GB and uses a 64-bit bus.
 The memory bandwidth is 9.6 GB/s effective and runs at 600 MHz for incredible visual output.